-The Middle East contains more than half of the world's oil reserves and is the world's chief oil-exporting region.
-As the world's biggest oil consumer, the U.S. has a vested interest in maintaining the free flow of oil and gas from the region, even though the U.S. actually imports relatively little of its oil from the Middle East.
+The Middle East contains more than half of the world's oil reserves and is the world's chief oil-exporting region.4 As the world's biggest oil consumer,5 the U.S., even though it actually imports relatively little of its oil from the Middle East, has a vested interest in maintaining the free flow of oil and gas from the region.
 Oil is a fungible commodity, and the U.S. economy remains vulnerable to sudden spikes in world oil prices.

 Because many U.S. allies depend on Middle East oil and gas, there is also a second-order effect for the U.S. if supply from the Middle East is reduced or compromised.
-For example, Japan (the world's third largest economy) is the world's largest liquefied natural gas (LNG) importer, accounting for 32 percent of the global market share of LNG demand.
-The U.S. itself might not be dependent on Middle East oil or LNG, but the economic consequences arising from a major disruption of supplies would ripple across the globe.
+For example, Japan is both the world's third-largest economy and second-largest importer of liquefied natural gas (LNG).6 The U.S. itself might not be dependent on Middle East oil or LNG, but the economic consequences arising from a major disruption of supplies would ripple across the globe.

 Financial and logistics hubs are also growing along some of the world's busiest transcontinental trade routes.
 One of the region's economic bright spots in terms of trade and commerce is found in the Persian Gulf.
 The emirates of Dubai and Abu Dhabi in the United Arab Emirates (UAE), along with Qatar, are competing to become the region's top financial center.
-Although many oil-exporting countries recovered from the 2008 financial crisis and subsequent recession, they have since experienced the deepest economic downturn since the 1990s as a result of falling oil prices.
-5 Various factors such as weak demand, infighting within the Organization of the Petroleum Exporting Countries (OPEC), and increased U.S. domestic oil production have contributed to these plunging oil prices.6

 The economic situation in the Middle East is part of what drives the political environment.
-The lack of economic freedom was an important factor leading to the 2011 Arab Spring uprisings, which disrupted economic activity, depressed foreign and domestic investment, and slowed economic growth.
+The lack of economic freedom was an important factor leading to the Arab Spring uprisings, which began in early 2011 and disrupted economic activity, depressed foreign and domestic investment, and slowed economic growth.

 The political environment has a direct bearing on how easily the U.S. military can operate in a region.
 In many Middle Eastern countries, the political situation remains fraught with uncertainty.
-The Arab Spring uprisings that began in early 2011 formed a regional sandstorm that eroded the foundations of many authoritarian regimes, erased borders, and destabilized many countries in the region.
-Even so, the popular uprisings in Tunisia, Libya, Egypt, Bahrain, Syria, and Yemen did not usher in a new era of democracy and liberal rule, as many in the West were hoping.
-At best, these uprisings made slow progress toward democratic reform.
+The Arab Spring uprisings formed a regional sandstorm that eroded the foundations of many authoritarian regimes, erased borders, and destabilized many countries in the region.7 Yet the popular uprisings in Tunisia, Libya, Egypt, Bahrain, Syria, and Yemen did not usher in a new era of democracy and liberal rule as many in the West were hoping.
+At best, they made slow progress toward democratic reform.
 At worst, they added to political instability, exacerbated economic problems, and contributed to the rise of Islamist extremists.
-Six years later, the economic and political outlooks remain bleak.7
+Years later, the economic and political outlooks remained bleak.8

 There is no shortage of security challenges for the U.S. and its allies in this region.
-Using the breathing space and funding afforded to it by the Joint Comprehensive Plan of Action (JCPOA), Iran has exacerbated Shia-Sunni tensions to increase its influence on embattled regimes and undermine adversaries in Sunni-led states.
-In May 2018, the Trump Administration left the JCPOA after European allies failed to address many of the serious flaws in the deal like the sunset clauses.
-U.S. economic sanctions have been restored to pre-JCPOA levels and in some cases have been expanded.
-While many of America's European allies publicly denounced the Administration's decision to withdraw, privately, most officials agree that the JCPOA was flawed and needs to be fixed.
-America's allies in the Middle East, including Israel and most Gulf Arab states, supported the U.S. decision and welcomed a harder line against the Iranian regime.
+Using the breathing space and funding afforded to it by the July 14, 2015, Joint Comprehensive Plan of Action (JCPOA),9 for example, Iran has exacerbated Shia-Sunni tensions to increase its influence on embattled regimes and has undermined adversaries in Sunni-led states.
+In May 2018, the Trump Administration left the JCPOA after European allies failed to address many of the serious flaws in the deal like the sunset clauses.10 A year later, in May 2019, Iran announced that it was withdrawing from certain aspects of the JCPOA.11 U.S. economic sanctions have been restored to pre-JCPOA levels and in some cases have been expanded.12

+While many of America's European allies publicly denounced the Administration's decision to withdraw, most officials agree privately that the JCPOA was flawed and needs to be fixed.
+America's allies in the Middle East, including Israel and most Gulf Arab states, supported the U.S. decision and welcomed a harder line against the Iranian regime.13